Appdynamics/redis-monitoring-extension/README.md

 1.0.7 - Fix for includePatterns

 2.0.0 - Revamped the extension to support new extensions framework(2.0.0), Added new metrics like "no_of_new_slow_logs", "connectionStatus

+2.0.1 - Added copyright, LICENSE.txt and NOTICE.txt.

+2.0.2 - Fixed the documentation bug in config.yml.

 ## Troubleshooting
 Please follow the steps specified in the [TROUBLESHOOTING](https://community.appdynamics.com/t5/Knowledge-Base/How-to-troubleshoot-missing-custom-metrics-or-extensions-metrics/ta-p/28695) document to debug problems faced while using the extension.